PxTools/pxtools.github.io/docs/PxWebApi/documentation/user-guide.md

 ## Finding tables

 You can find tables via the API by hiting the `tables` endpoint.
-E.g. you can get the tables in english for Statistics Norways databas with the following URL
+E.g. you can get the tables in english for Statistics Norways database with the following URL

 > [https://data.ssb.no/api/pxwebapi/v2/tables?lang=en](https://data.ssb.no/api/pxwebapi/v2/tables?lang=en)